tsbertalan/keras_cmodel/README.md

     print_array("outputs", outputs, 5, 1);
 }
 ```
+which you compile with `gcc MLP_test.c MLP.c -lm -o MLP_test`.

 (Doing this for a larger `np.linspace` batch of inputs and plotting:)
 <img src="mlp_result.png" width=500px />

+See `demo.py` for a fuller version of the demo described above.